 Nearly 50,000 Medicare beneficiaries in Topeka and Wichita, Kansas, enroll in a Medicare Advantage (MA) plan.
 With Medicare Advantage plans, beneficiaries can avoid high healthcare costs by obtaining extended coverage.
-This article will examine the Kansas Medicare Advantage plans available in 2022.
+This article will examine the Kansas Medicare Advantage plans currently available.

 Kansas Medicare Advantage Plans